wagtail-examples/nickmoreton.co.uk/docs/local.dokku.md

 git remote add dokku dokku@dokku-machine@orb:myapp git remote -v # to check (optional)

-# On the first deployemnt the app should be restarted so will capture any of the above changes
+# On the first deployment the app should be restarted so will capture any of the above changes
 git push dokku main
 # =====> Application deployed:
 #        http://myapp.dokku-machine.orb.local